 Strengths

-+iOS and Android apps for patrons included
++Native iOS and Android apps for patrons included on every tier

-+Workflows + insights on Pro tier
++Workflows and insights at the Pro tier without WordPress setup

 Trade-offs

-−8-12 percent platform fee plus payment processing
+−Standard 10 percent platform fee for new accounts (August 2025 change), plus payment processing

-−Patreon owns the customer relationship
+−Patreon owns the customer email and billing relationship through Stripe Connect

-Free tier
+Free creator tier

 Pro tier